reverent study

 Awareness

 It’s time to flesh out the skeleton of this popular topic.
 It appeared in articles 33 and 34 and was reviewed in article 80 in relation to Dr. Hardy’s book.
 It is part of healthy self-image and PMA, positive mental attitude.
-Article 96 connected the idea to our purchases in the busines world: People are paying for better versions of themselves.
+Article 96 connected the idea to our purchases in the business world: People are paying for better versions of themselves.

 I expressed my goal setting method in articles 86 and 100.
 I take a scientific approach, identifying and alleviating what holds back the better self.
 Contemporary marketing teaches potential buyers that they have pain which should be cured by use of a product.
 That sequence is overly simplistic.
 It does not accord with my use of the word panacea in articles 95 and 100.
 I require more when I use the word understanding.